 South of Ravenna, the PINE FOREST OF CLASSE is the second green lung of the city.
 No less than 900 hectares is what remains of the original forest, which the Camaldolese monks managed to protect until the year 1000.

-Ravenna considers it an institution, so much so that its tree, the stone pine, is even in the city’s coat of arms.
+Ravenna considers it an institution, so much so that its most typical tree, the stone pine, is represented even in the city’s coat of arms.

 The many strips of habitats inside the pine forest are what is left of an environment that has almost completely disappeared and is difficult to find in any other part of the Adriatic coast.

-This is another reason why getting lost here is so suggestive, just as Dante Alighieri would do during his exile in Ravenna (Purgatorio, Canto XXVIII «that forest-dense, alive with green, divine»).
+This is another reason why getting lost here is so charming – just as Dante Alighieri would do during his exile in Ravenna (Purgatorio, Canto XXVIII «that forest-dense, alive with green, divine»).

-The entries to the pine forest are many, but there are three I prefer, and all can be covered on foot or by bike.
+The access points to the pine forest are many, but there are three I prefer, and all can be covered on foot or by bike.

-The first itinerary departs from the town of Classe, from the namesake Basilica, just behind the museum Classis Ravenna.
-The second one departs from Parco 1° Maggio (in Fosso Ghiaia); whereas the third takes off from the Visitor Centre Cubo Magico Bevanella.
+The first itinerary departs from the town of Classe, from the namesake Basilica, just behind the Classis museum.
+The second one departs from Parco 1° Maggio (in Fosso Ghiaia); whereas the third takes off from the Cubo Magico Bevanella Visitor Centre.

-If you choose to depart from the visitor centre, along with your tour, you will see one of the coastal sites with the greatest environmental diversity in Emilia-Romagna: the OASES OF ORTAZZO AND ORTAZZINO and the BEVANO RIVER MOUTH.
+If you choose to depart from the visitor centre, along with your tour, you will see one of the coastal sites with the greatest environmental diversity in Emilia-Romagna: the Oases of Ortazzo and Ortazzino and the Mouth of the Bevano river.